matter-labs/zksync-lite-docs/docs/api/sdk/python/tutorial.md

 ```python
 tr = await wallet.transfer("0x21dDF51966f2A66D03998B0956fe59da1b3a179F",
                            amount=Decimal("0.01"), token="USDC")
 ```
-For better controlling, you can optionally provide `nonce` and `fee`
+If you want more control over the transaction, you can optionally provide `nonce` and `fee`

 ## Withdrawing funds back to Ethereum